 They are generally modern, organized, and pricey.
 However, it is possible to find cheap stuff (hostels in European cities), or less than ideal infrastructure (low-income neighborhoods or remote villages).

-What I like about these countries, they tend to be packed with immigrants.
-Because of their more traditional lifestyle, they could provide visitors with unique experiences (Chinatown in New York, for instance).
+What I like about these countries is that they are often packed with immigrants.
+Because of their more traditional lifestyles, they could provide visitors with unique experiences (such as Chinatown in New York, for instance).

 Examples: EU, US, Canada